microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-licenses.md

 ## Payment and billing updates

-In October 2021 we [communicated](https://devblogs.microsoft.com/microsoft365dev/announcing-general-availability-of-microsoft-graph-export-api-for-microsoft-teams-messages/#license-requirements-for-microsoft-graph-api-for-teams-export-and-dlp) upcoming charges for the consumption of these APIs; on July 5th 2022, these prices take effect as  [previously announced](https://devblogs.microsoft.com/microsoft365dev/upcoming-billing-changes-for-microsoft-graph-apis-for-teams-messages/).
+In October 2021 we [communicated](https://devblogs.microsoft.com/microsoft365dev/announcing-general-availability-of-microsoft-graph-export-api-for-microsoft-teams-messages/#license-requirements-for-microsoft-graph-api-for-teams-export-and-dlp) upcoming charges for the consumption of these APIs; on July 5, 2022, these prices take effect as [previously announced] (https://devblogs.microsoft.com/microsoft365dev/upcoming-billing-changes-for-microsoft-graph-apis-for-teams-messages/).

 If your applications are or will be calling any of these APIs, we require you to complete this [request form](https://aka.ms/teamsgraph/protectedApis_az) providing an active Azure subscription.
 When the [request form](https://aka.ms/teamsgraph/protectedApis_az) has been submitted to register an application, you can continue using these APIs.
 We will follow up with next steps to onboard your application to billing.